Hi! I’m Cassandre from Caramel Loafing. Today, I’m sharing one of Japan’s most sought-after sweet treats: the Hokkaido BAKE-style Cheese Tart.

 How to Make Hokkaido Cheese Tarts

-1. Sift cake flour, almond flour, and powdered sugar into a food processor.
-Add salt and mix well.
+- Sift the cake flour, almond flour, and powdered sugar into a food processor.
+Add the salt and pulse briefly to combine.

-2. Add cold diced butter.
-Pulse until it resembles coarse crumbs, then add beaten egg and blend until just combined.
+- Add the cold diced butter.
+Pulse until the mixture resembles coarse crumbs.
+Add the beaten egg and pulse just until the dough comes together.

-3. Use a bench scraper to smear the dough slightly, or use your palm to push and fold a few times for a smoother texture.
+- Turn the dough out onto a work surface.
+Use a bench scraper to fraisage the dough (press and smear it forward slightly) once or twice for a smoother texture, or gently push and fold with your palm.
 Wrap and chill for at least 30 minutes (1 hour in warm weather).

-4. Roll the dough to 0.3–0.4 cm thick.
-Cut out circles about 2.5–3 cm wider than the mold.
-Gently press into molds and trim excess dough by cutting vertically along the sides.
+- Roll the dough to about 1/8–3/16 in (0.3–0.4 cm) thick.
+Cut circles roughly 1 in (2.5–3 cm) wider than your tart molds.
+Gently press into the molds without stretching the dough, then trim the excess by running a knife vertically along the edges.

-5. Place a slightly smaller muffin liner inside each tart shell and fill with pie weights (chill another 20 minutes if needed).
+- Place a slightly smaller muffin liner inside each tart shell and fill with pie weights.
+If the dough feels soft, chill again for 20 minutes before baking.

-7. For the filling: add cream cheese and sugar to a small pot over low heat.
-Stir gently until melted and smooth, then remove from heat.
+- For the filling: Place the cream cheese and sugar in a small saucepan over low heat.
+Stir gently until melted and completely smooth, then remove from heat.

-10. Strain the cheese filling and cover with plastic wrap touching the surface (like custard).
+- Strain the filling through a fine sieve.
+Cover with plastic wrap pressed directly onto the surface to prevent a skin from forming.
 Chill for at least 30 minutes.

-11. Beat the chilled filling for 3–4 minutes until fluffy.
+- Whip the chilled filling for 3–4 minutes until light and fluffy.
 Transfer to a piping bag and pipe evenly into the tart shells.
-Smooth tops with a warm spoon, then freeze for 2 hours.
+Smooth the tops with a warm spoon, then freeze for 2 hours to set.

-13. Let cool slightly and enjoy warm, at room temperature, or chilled—they’re delicious every way!
+- Let cool slightly.
+Enjoy warm, at room temperature, or chilled.

 Watch the full step-by-step video here: Hokkaido BAKE-style Cheese Tart